-5) Visit The Homer Alaska Islands Oceans Visitor Center (FREE)
+5) Visit The Homer Alaska Islands Ocean Visitor Center (FREE)

-The Alaska Islands Oceans Visitor Center is located at the very end of the Kenai Peninsula where the town of Homer extends into Kachemak Bay at Homer Spit.
+The Alaska Islands Ocean Visitor Center is located at the very end of the Kenai Peninsula where the town of Homer extends into Kachemak Bay at Homer Spit.

 As a partnership with the Alaska Maritime National Wildlife Refuge and the Kachemak Bay Research Reserve the Visitor Center is a great introduction to the wildlife in and around Homer.

 Admission is free and you will spend your time walking through various exhibits and interpretive trails throughout the 60-acre site.